Jvviragine/cs50-walkthrogh/README.md

 Here it's how to navigate into the different folders:
 * Lecture - Examples done in class
-* Labs - All the homeowrk problems
+* Labs - All the homework problems
 * Play - Additional examples and problems related to the topics learned in class

 Keep calm and have fun!